Union Station (Nashville): Historical landmark

+Many efforts were extended towards the preservation of Union Station and its importance to the city of Nashville.
+Notable figures include Mrs. William Coke and Mrs. Fred Cowden, who worked with the Tennessee Historical Commission.
+They are most recognized for their establishment of the daylong workshop advocating for the station's preservation called S.O.S., or "Save Our Station".

+The additional efforts of Historic Nasvhille, Inc. (HNI), beginning in 1975, were instrumental in the salvation and restoration of this important structure.
+The Junior League of Nashville, led by Fletch Coke, worked to organize a historical recount of the station, which culminated in the publication of Speaking of Union Station: An Oral History of a Nashville Landmark.
+The book was based on the interviews of 112 different individuals, ranging from travelers and local residents to railroad and station employees, and proceeds from its sale went to the Union Station Trust Fund.

 Along with the adjoining trainshed, Union Station became a National Historic Landmark in 1976.
 However, its historical landmark status was withdrawn in 2003 due to the fire damage to the trainshed that occurred in 1996 and ultimately led to the demolition of that part of the property.
 Union Station remains on the National Register of Historic Places (listed in 1969) for its local relevance to the city of Nashville and the state of Tennessee.

 Architecture and interior

 The station is an example of late-Victorian Romanesque Revival architecture and has high towers and turrets that are reminiscent of a castle.
-The tower originally contained an early mechanical digital clock, but it was replaced by a traditional analog clock when replacement French silk drive belts became unavailable during World War I. The original bronze statue of the Roman god Mercury that sat on top of the tower was toppled in a storm in 1951 but was later replaced in the mid-1990s with a two-dimensional form painted in trompe-l'œil style to replicate the original.
+The tower originally contained an early mechanical digital clock, but it was replaced by a traditional analog clock when replacement French silk drive belts became unavailable during World War I. The original bronze statue of the Roman god Mercury that sat on top of the tower was toppled in the Tornado outbreak of March 21–22, 1952 but was later replaced in the mid-1990s with a two-dimensional form painted in trompe-l'œil style to replicate the original.
 This second Mercury was destroyed in the 1998 downtown Nashville tornado but was also replaced.

 The décor in the hotel includes features like three crystal chandeliers, Italian marble floors, wrought iron accents, oak-accented doors, and three limestone fireplaces, along with a 65-foot, barrel-vaulted, stained glass lobby ceiling.
 The walls are covered with art, including numerous bas-relief sculptures.
 The two sculptures known as "Miss Nashville" and "Miss Louisville" are said to be images of two of the builder's daughters.
 Other bas-reliefs depict various historical modes of transportation.
 Some of the station's original tile remains in the hotel's bar and restaurant area.
+The station also featured some absurd attractions, for example, the infamous alligator pools that found their home in the train station's lobby.